Out of all the varieties of wild mushrooms, wood blewit is near the top of the list regarding popularity and preference.

 Always carry a good field guide when you are looking for mushrooms.
 We are currently recommending Mushrooming Without Fear: The Beginner’s Guide to Collecting Safe and Delicious Mushrooms.

-Two excellent mushroom field guides — if you can find them — are the Peterson Field Guide to Mushrooms of North America and the National Audobon Society Field Guide to North American Mushrooms.
+If you can find them, two excellent mushroom field guides are the Peterson Field Guide to Mushrooms of North America and the National Audobon Society Field Guide to North American Mushrooms.
 Both are out of print, but you may be able to find a used copy on Amazon.

 While our articles provide a great overview, please don’t rely solely on the internet or a mushroom identification app to identify a mushroom.
 This isn’t a subject on which to take shortcuts.